wurstmineberg/mapcrafter-playermarkers/README.md

 ## Installation ##

+* Make sure your API's `/players/:player/playerdata.json` endpoint is working.
 * Copy the files from the `playermarkers` directory to an accessible web directory.
 * Make sure that PHP has write access to a directory called `cache`.
-* Install the Bukkit plugin.
-A ready Jar-File of the MapTools plugin is included.
-* Now configure the plugin to export the player data to an accessible file.
-You can directly configure this in the config file of the plugin or you can create a symlink to the file (on Linux systems, but I hope that you are already on a Linux system):

 ```
 ln -s /path/to/minecraft/server/players.json /path/to/www/playermarkers/players.json
 ```

 * Now configure the `playermarkers.js` script.
-You need to specify the path to the JSON-File with the player data and to the PHP-Script to generate the player images.
-The script should also use the same update interval as the Bukkit plugin.
-The interval in the Javascript-File is in milliseconds, so don't be irrated.
+You need to specify the URL of the API with the player data and the path to the PHP-Script to generate the player images.
 You can also turn the player movement animation off if you don't want it.

 * The last point is that you have to include the script into your rendered map.